SVI-Capstone/svi_capstone/README.md

 1. Is the average number of COVID cases per 100k is the same across CDC SVI Range Categories?

-2. Is there a correlation between raw_svi and the number of cases per 100k?
+2. Is there a correlation between SVI and the number of cases per 100k?

 3. Is SVI a useful feature for predicting the number of cases per 100k?

 4. Are the individual components of SVI better at predicting COVID cases, then the rank score?

-5. Is the mobility of SVI score consistent across cities over time?
+5. Is the mobility of SVI consistent across cities over time?

 ## Project Steps
 ### Acquire